 Click on a link below to jump to the relevant section

 Those who wish to register for a library card may do so at the Main Circulation Desk.
-Applicants must be ages 5 AND in Kindergarten, or older.
+School children and/or those under 18 years of age shall be provided a card upon completion of an application that must also be signed by a legal guardian.
 Children must be present to receive a card.
-A parental or legal guardian signature is required for anyone aged 17 and under.

 As long as there is no reserve or hold on an item and it is not overdue, telephone renewals are accepted during regular Library operating hours.
 You may also renew items online by Clicking Here.